 3. The tracker leads the group through the difficult ground and 1d4 of them have now one level of exhaustion.

 The Waterfall Area

 The adventurers follow the kobolds’ tracks following a stream that splits in two.
 One of the streams goes down a cliff forming a waterfall.
-There is a rough bridge built with stones that crosses the stream.
-On the west side of the cliff there is a rope ladder that descends from the top of the cliff to a ledge 40 ft. below.
+There is a rough bridge built with stones that cross the stream.
+On the west side of the cliff, there is a rope ladder that descends from the top of the cliff to a ledge 40 ft. below.

 Both shacks feature a hidden trapdoor that goes down to the lair.
 Any character with a Passive Wisdom (Perception) score of 13 notices the door hidden under a carpet of hay.
 The tunnel on the shack closest to the stream split leads down to Area 7.
 The tunnel on the second shack splits and reaches Area 7 and Area 6.